Gezi Park protests: Timeline

 Police use tear gas to disperse the peaceful protesters and burn down their tents in order to allow the bulldozing to continue.
-Photos of the scene, such as an image of a young female protester (later nicknamed the "woman in red") holding her ground while being sprayed by a policeman, quickly spread throughout the world media.
+Photos of the scene, such as an image of Ceyda Sungur, a young female protester (later nicknamed the "woman in red") holding her ground while being sprayed by a policeman, quickly spread throughout the world media.
 The Washington Post reports that the image "encapsulates Turkey's protests and the severe police crackdown", while Reuters calls the image an "iconic leitmotif."

 The size of the protests grows.

 Police raid the protesters' encampments.
 Online activists' calls for support against the police crackdown increase the number of sit-in protesters by the evening.

 Police carry out another raid on the encampment in the early morning of 31 May, using water cannons and tear gas to disperse the protesters to surrounding areas and setting up barricades around the park to prevent re-occupation.
 Throughout the day, the police continue to fire tear gas, pepper spray and water cannons at demonstrators, resulting in reports of more than 100 injuries.
 MP Sırrı Süreyya Önder and journalist Ahmet Şık were hospitalised after being hit by tear gas canisters.

 The executive order regarding the process decided earlier had been declared as "on-hold".

 10,000 gather in Istiklal Avenue.
 According to governor Hüseyin Avni Mutlu, 63 people are arrested and detained.
 Police use of tear gas is criticised for being "indiscriminate."
 The interior minister, Muammer Guler, says the claims of the use of disproportionate force would be investigated.